Hotel Corona de Aragón fire: Aftermath and conspiracy theories

 Details of the fire investigation were not openly disclosed and the authorities insisted that it was an accidental fire.
 The Order of 25 September 1979 on fire prevention in tourist establishments was passed in response to the fire.

 Not long after the fire took place, conspiracy theorists voiced the opinion that ETA was the real culprit, but that its role was being silenced; other sources described the event as an intentional attack.
-The far right and conspirationist Terrorism Victims' Association (AVT), asked for official recognition of the fire as a terrorist attack.
+The Terrorism Victims' Association (AVT), asked for official recognition of the fire as a terrorist attack.

 The official version of events provided at the time by the Spanish government insisted that the fire had been started accidentally by an oil fire in the hotel café.
 The Spanish Council of State explicitly stated that they did not consider the fire to be an act of terrorism.
 However, some details of the fire investigation leaked to the press, disclosing that Napalm traces might have been found in the rubble.
 Moreover, some witnesses claimed to hear two explosions before the fire and a local newspaper (Heraldo de Aragón) received two phone calls claiming authorship in the name of ETA (m) and the FRAP.
 The claim attributed to FRAP was unlikely, for the group was practically inactive after some of its core members had been arrested in 1978.

 In 2000, relatives of those killed started to receive benefits as terrorism victims.
 According to El Mundo that was an implicit recognition of ETA authorship.
 The Civil Guard website listed a high rank retired Civil Guard member deceased in the fire as a victim of ETA, and stated that many injured died after the fire, but were not included in the official account of 80 dead.